SDM-TIB/Knowledge4COVID-19/README.md

 ![Knowledge4COVID-19 Workflow](https://github.com/SDM-TIB/Knowledge4COVID-19/blob/main/images/GeneralCOVID-19KG.jpg "Knowledge4COVID-19 Workflow")

 ## Knowledge4COVID-19 Evaluation
 We illustrate the analytical support provided by Knowledge4COVID-19.
 We analyze relevant adverse effects that may be produced as a result of interactions among drugs to treat COVID-19 and the most common pre-existing conditions.
-The following figure depicts the adverse effects commonly reported during the treatments of hypertension, asthma, and diabetes:
+The figure below depicts the adverse effects commonly reported during the treatments of hypertension, asthma, and diabetes:

 ![AdverseEffect](https://github.com/SDM-TIB/Knowledge4COVID-19/blob/main/images/adverseEffectPerComorbidity.png "AdverseEffect")